 |MBA 764||Strategic Issues in Philanthropy|

 The MBA program accommodates students with jobs, families, and responsibilities.
-Classes meet one evening per week from 5:45pm to 9:30pm.
+Classes meet one evening per week from 5:45pm to 9:50pm.
 Students taking 2 courses per 10-week quarter, the norm, can finish in 18-21 months.
-Some take one class; a few take three.
 We try to flexibly accommodate.